-In the event that larger, 4.2 MW turbines are available to and selected by the project proponent at the time suited for ordering turbines to be delivered, the proponent shall reduce the total number of turbines to nineteen (19) turbines only.
 Final site location and capacity shall be subject to Planning Director approval and recommendations of the County's avian protection Technical Advisory Committee (TAC; see Condition 95).

 - 2. Compliance and Conditions.
-Permittee agrees to comply with all applicable laws, regulations, rules and requirements of the County of Alameda and its Agencies, all subdivisions and departments of such agencies, and to comply with specific conditions of approval described herein by the representatives of said agencies, including but not limited to: - a.
+Permittee agrees to comply with all applicable laws, regulations, rules and requirements of the County of Alameda and its Agencies, all subdivisions and departments of such agencies, and applicable local districts, and to comply with specific conditions of approval described herein by the representatives of said agencies, including but not limited to: - a.
 Community Development Agency, Planning Department - b.
 Public Works Agency, Building Inspection Department - c.
 Public Works Agency, Land Development Department - d.
 Public Works Agency, Grading Division - e.
 Alameda County Fire Department - f.
 County Sheriff - g.
 Health Services Agency, Environmental Health Department